BEATING THE HEAT — Volunteer firefighters are heat-seeking heroes

 Lockwood’s granddaughter, daughter and son-in-law live in Simsbury — under the careful watch of Baldis and his volunteers.
 Lockwood also has relatives in Avon under Appell’s watch.

 “The successes that I have achieved in my life,” Baldis says, “are largely a result of the support of my family and the community of volunteers who also serve this town.”

 We call them unsung heroes — and while that’s an apt description, maybe it isn’t enough.
 Volunteer firefighters are unsung heroes, yes, but they’re more than that.
 Perhaps we need a new nomenclature.
 Action sports — aka extreme sports — are defined as high-risk activities that often involve speed, height, serious physical effort and specialized gear.

-• This story has received a First Place SPJ Award in 2020 for Local Reporting (Magazine) from the Society of Professional Journalists (SPJ • Connecticut chapter)
+• This story received a First Place SPJ Award in 2020 in Connecticut's Local Reporting magazine category • SPJ = Society of Professional Journalists